Richer Convolutional Features for Edge Detection: Richer Convolutional Features (RCF)

 \subsection{Multiscale Hierarchical Edge Detection}

-In single scale edge detection, we input an original image into our fine-tuned RCF network, then, the output is an edge probability map.
-To further improve the quality of edges, we use image pyramids during testing.
-Specifically, we resize an image to construct an image pyramid, and each of these images is input to our single-scale detector separately.
-Then, all resulting edge probability maps are resized to original image size using bilinear interpolation.
-At last, these maps are averaged to get a final prediction map. \figref{fig:multiscale} shows a visualized pipeline of our multiscale algorithm.
-We also try to use weighted sum, but we find the simple average works very well.
+In single scale edge detection, we feed an original image into our fine-tuned RCF network, then, the output is an edge probability map.
+To further improve the quality of edges, we use image pyramids during the test phase.
+Specifically, we resize an image to construct an image pyramid, and each of these images is fed into our single-scale detector separately.
+Then, all resulting edge probability maps are resized to the original image size using bilinear interpolation.
+At last, these maps are fused to get the final prediction map.
+We adopt simple average fusion in this study although other advanced strategies are also applicable.
+In this way, our preliminary version \cite{liu2017richer} \textit{firstly} demonstrates multiscale testing is still beneficial for edge detection although RCF itself is able to encode multiscale information.
 Considering the trade-off between accuracy and speed, we use three scales 0.5, 1.0, and 1.5 in this paper.
-When evaluating on BSDS500 \cite{arbelaez2011contour} dataset, this simple multiscale strategy improves the ODS F-measure from 0.806 to 0.811, though the speed drops from 30 FPS to 8 FPS.
-See \secref{sec:experiments} for details.
+When evaluating RCF on BSDS500 \cite{arbelaez2011contour} dataset, this simple multiscale strategy improves the ODS F-measure from 0.806 to 0.811 with the speed of 8 FPS which we believe is good enough for real-life applications.
+See \secref{sec:edge_eval_bsds} for details.